FAITH AND A SUITCASE: The God Who Sees Me

 Some of you feel misunderstood, overlooked, or unseen.
 I believe Jesus is intentionally drawing near to those who have felt hidden, dismissed, or forgotten in this season.
 God wants you to know that He sees you clearly and knows you deeply.

 Jesus has always moved toward the unseen.
-He noticed the woman who touched the hem of His garment.
+He acknowledged the woman who touched the hem of His garment.
 He called Zacchaeus down from the tree.
 He stopped for Bartimaeus when the crowd tried to silence him.
 Again and again, Jesus went out of His way for the one.

 This is the heart of our Savior.

 The children of Israel encountered this kind of faith as they prepared to cross into the Promised Land.
-In Joshua 3:4, the Lord instructed them to keep their distance from the Ark of the Covenant so they would know which way to go, because they had never traveled that way before.
+In Joshua 3:4, the Lord instructed them to keep their distance from the Ark of the Covenant so they would know which way to go because they had never traveled that way before.

 The Holy Spirit is releasing a finisher’s anointing over your life.